DUI Attorney Alexandria

 Our Approach to DWI & DUI Cases in Northern Virginia

-In assessing and advising clients facing DWI charges, we believe that it is important to provide an honest assessment of the case.
+In assessing and advising clients facing DWI charges, we believe that it is important to provide an honest assessment of each case.
 While we have obtained many not guilty verdicts, dismissals due to suppressing evidence, as well as negotiated lesser offenses such as reckless or improper driving, cases exist where achieving a favorable outcome is about mitigating overall penalties (e.g., jail time) as opposed to avoiding a DWI/DUI conviction.
 We advise clients where they stand rather than promising an improbable outcome.

 At King, Campbell, Poretz, and Mitchell, we look at the following issues: